 The arbitrator may borrow from the Treasurer such amounts as the Treasurer approves and on such terms and conditions relating to repayment and payment of interest as the Treasurer imposes.

-84. Application of Financial Administration and Audit Act 1985
+84. Application of Financial Management Act 2006 and Auditor General Act 2006

-(1) The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the arbitrator and the arbitrator’s operations.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the arbitrator and the arbitrator’s operations.

-(2) Despite subsection (1), any requirement under the Treasurer’s Instructions (issued under section 58 of the Financial Administration and Audit Act 1985) that the arbitrator prepare performance indicators is to be limited to the arbitrator’s management functions (including financial management), and is not to apply to the performance of any function referred to in section 73.
+(2) Despite subsection (1), any requirement under the Treasurer’s instructions (issued under section 78 of the Financial Management Act 2006) that the arbitrator prepare performance indicators is to be limited to the arbitrator’s management functions (including financial management), and is not to apply to the performance of any function referred to in section 73.

+[Section 84 amended by No. 77 of 2006 s.
+17.]

 Subdivision 6 — General

 85. Immunity